hunterirving/vibe_capsule/readme.md

 </p>

 ## own something and be happy
-modern playlist sharing is ephemeral and platform-locked. shared playlists often require a paid subscription, can be modified after sharing, and decay as licenses expire.
+modern playlist sharing is ephemeral and platform-locked. shared playlists often require a paid subscription, and decay as licenses expire.
 > [!WARNING]
 > <i>This song is no longer available in your country or region.</i>